 She added that isolated incidents of property damage do not warrant such excessive use of tear gas against an overwhelmingly peaceful protest; and nothing can justify beating protesters.
 The intention was clearly to prevent protesters gathering – in a clear violation of the right to peaceful assembly.

-With so many people demonstrating in the streets across the country, the priority of the authorities should be oriented on reducing tensions and allow all who wish to peacefully express to do so safely and without fear of reprisal.
 Ms. Chehade explained that “Lebanese protesters are making their voices heard in a peaceful manner and the authorities have an obligation to uphold and protect this right, which can include the blocking of roads.
 Heavy-handed policing or violent dispersal will only increase tensions and provoke hostility, which could lead to a dangerous turn in what has so far largely been a peaceful wave of protests.”

 She concluded that it is impossible to protect the human right to life and security, the right to work, the right to equality before the law, the right not to be discriminated against, the prohibition of torture, cruel, inhuman or degrading treatment and a host of other rights, without protecting the right of individuals and groups to express their rejection of an existing Government that does not respect their fundamental rights.